Hands-off Seaweek At Discovery we offer hands-on activities in nature. So it’s been tough on us as well as the…

 CBJ schools, NW to SE

 Note, September 2020: Ultimately, all schools on the following list will be linked to pages with site-specific resources.
 For now, partly because most of Discovery’s partnerships are in the early grades, I’m beginning with elementary schools.
 However, with the exception of Dzantik’i Héeni, our middle and high schools are close to elementary schools.
 Descriptions of surrounding field trip sites should therefore be useful to educators in those neighboring schools.
+PS, Oct-2022, adding a page for the downtown high school.

 1) Auke Bay Elementary